My favorites | English | Sign in

 • Browser properties

 The data contained in the GIF request corresponds exactly to the data sent to the Google Analytics servers, which then gets processed and ends up in your reports.
-So by viewing the data sent in the __utm.gif request, you can determine if the GATC is working and, more importantly, where it's sending incorrect data to your reports.
+So by viewing the data sent in the __utm.gif request, you can determine if the tracking code is working and, more importantly, whether it's sending incorrect data to your reports.

-Troubleshooting your modifications to the tracking code involves these basic steps:
+To debug your tracking code, follow these basic steps:

 1. Use a 3rd-party debugging tool to inspect the GIF request to Google Analytics by clicking on the relevant link on your website.